rkotze/rkotze.github.io/_posts/2020-02-10-search-jekyll-blog.md

 tags: javascript tutorial
 ---

 Now that I've written a lot of posts I thought it would be good to add search functionality.
-I have created the first iteration of my search, give a try.
+I have created the first iteration of my search, give it a try.
 You should be able to find it on the left hand side.
 For context my blog is statically generated using [Jekyll](https://jekyllrb.com/){:target="\_blank" rel="noopener"} meaning every possible page to render is compiled ready to be served as just client-side code HTML, CSS and JavaScript.
 Essentially no queries to a database are made on request for a page.
-How can I added dynamic search that content?
+How can I add dynamic search that content?

 <!--more-->